 - How do I Encrypt and Decrypt Messages with GPG?

 Reading Time: 6 minutesWith the shortage of available address space in IPv4, IPs are becoming increasingly difficult to come by, and in some cases, increasingly expensive.
 However, in most instances, this is not a drawback.
 Servers are perfectly capable of hosting multiple websites on one IP address, as they have for years.

 Continue reading “How to Set Up Multiple SSLs on One IP With Nginx”

 Reading Time: < 1 minuteMariaDB is a drop in replacement for MySQL, and its popularity makes for several other applications to work in conjunction with it.
 If you’re interested in a MariaDB server without the maintenance, then check out our high-availability platform.
-Otherwise, we’ll be installing MariaDB 10 onto our Liquid Web Ubuntu server, let’s get started!
+Otherwise, we’ll be installing MariaDB 10 onto our Liquid Web Ubuntu VPS server, let’s get started!
 Continue reading “How to Install MariaDB on Ubuntu 18.04”

 Reading Time: 6 minutesOur last article on Ubuntu security suggestions touched on the importance of passwords, user roles, console security, and firewalls.
-We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux server) but they should be an important consideration in securing your server.
+We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux VPS server or dedicated server) but they should be an important consideration in securing your server.
 Continue reading “How Do I Secure My Linux Server?”